MiguelValadao/Reminder/README.md

 ## Como usar // How to Use

 1. **Inicie a Aplicação**
    - Clique duas vezes no arquivo `reminder.exe`.
+Um ícone da aplicação aparecerá na sua bandeja do sistema (geralmente no canto inferior direito do ecrã).

-2. **Defina o Lembrete**
+2. **Defina um Lembrete**
+   - Clique com o botão direito do rato no ícone da aplicação na bandeja do sistema.
+   - Selecione "New Reminder" no menu.
-   - Uma janela de terminal será aberta e perguntará: `O que gostaria de ser lembrado?`
+   - Uma janela de diálogo irá pedir a sua mensagem de lembrete.
+Digite-a e clique em OK.
-   - Digite a mensagem do lembrete e pressione `Enter`.

-3. **Defina o Tempo**
-   - A aplicação irá perguntar: `Em quantos minutos gostaria de ser lembrado?`
-   - Digite um número (por exemplo, `15` para 15 minutos) e pressione `Enter`.
+   - Uma segunda janela de diálogo irá pedir o intervalo em minutos.
+Digite um número e clique em OK.

-4. **Rode a aplicação em segundo plano**
+3. **Aguarde a Notificação**
    - A aplicação confirmará que o lembrete foi definido.
-Ela vai rodar em segundo plano e te enviar notificações no intervalo que você escolheu.
+Ela continuará a ser executada em segundo plano e enviará uma notificação no ambiente de trabalho no intervalo que escolheu.
-   - Você pode minimizar a janela do terminal, mas não feche-a.

 ---

 1.  **Start the Application**
     - Double-click on the `reminder.exe` file.
+An application icon will appear in your system tray (usually in the bottom-right corner of the screen).

-2.  **Set Your Reminder**
+2.  **Set a Reminder**
-    - A terminal window will open and ask you: `What would you like to be reminded of?`
+    - Right-click the application icon in the system tray.
+    - Select "New Reminder" from the menu.
-    - Type your reminder message and press `Enter`.
+    - A dialog box will ask for your reminder message.
+Type it and click OK.

-3.  **Set the Time**
-    - The application will then ask: `In how many minutes would you like to be reminded?`
-    - Type a number (e.g., `15` for 15 minutes) and press `Enter`.
+    - A second dialog box will ask for the interval in minutes.
+Type a number and click OK.

-4.  **Run in Background**
+3.  **Wait for the Notification**
     - The app will confirm that the reminder is set.
 It will now run in the background and send you a desktop notification at the interval you chose.
-    - You can minimize the terminal window, but do not close it.

 ## Como sair // How to Quit
-Para para saír da aplicação e cancelar todos os lembretes futuros, basta **fechar a janela do terminal**.
+Para para saír da aplicação e cancelar todos os lembretes futuros, clique com o botão direito do rato no ícone da bandeja do sistema e selecione **"Quit"**.

 ---

-To stop the application and cancel all future reminders, simply **close the terminal window**.
+To stop the application and cancel all future reminders, right-click the system tray icon and select **"Quit"**.

 **Aproveite** // **Enjoy**